exonum/exonum-java-binding/exonum-java-binding/doc/Migration_guide_0.4.md

 ### Use the new message format

-EJB 0.4 accepts the transactions via a system endpoint and passes the payload to the `Service` implementation to convert into an executable transaction.
+EJB 0.4 accepts the transactions via a system endpoint and passes the payload to the `Service` implementation to convert into an executable transaction, meaning there is [no need](#update-your-controller) to create endpoints for accepting transactions anymore.
 The [`TransactionConverter`][tx-converter-jd] now accepts a `RawTransaction` that includes only the transaction identifiers (service id and transaction id) and its payload — the serialized transaction parameters (equivalent to `Message#getBody` from v0.3).